 The brainchild of a former McLaren engineer, the GoCycle fast-folding and ultralight design has become a design icon in the e-bike world.
 For several years they’ve been setting the bar high for what an urban folding e-commuter should be, and their new G4 model continues that trend.
 Almost identical to former models at first glance, the new G4 is flush with carbon fiber frame pieces that bring down the weight and give the bike better vertical compliance.
 The new bike also comes with a redesigned front hub motor system, new tires and an updated folding system that keeps the bike perfectly aligned.

-We haven’t yet ridden the G4, but the GX, its predecessor, is one of the most well-ridden folding bikes in the EBR offices.
-When we tested it at the end of 2020, our testers described it as a “blast to ride” that “literally folds up in seconds.”
-As the G4 model appears to only make improvements on things we loved about the GX, it’s sure to be a great riding and folding bike.
+We recently tested out the Gocycle G4 and found that it lives up to the expectations of a premium electric folder.
+When we reviewed the Gocycle G4 at the Big Gear Show 2021, our testers described it as a “blast to ride” that “literally folds up in seconds.”
+The G4 model appears to have only made improvements on things we loved about its predecessor, the GX, it’s a great riding and folding bike.

 It’s really impressive how much engineering and design goes into these bikes.
 They really broke the mold.